 To overcome the problem of the number 4, many Chinese have circulated another way of looking at this number.
 It is pointed out that the fourth musical note is “fa”, a word that is the same as 发财, which is well looked upon.

-Another examples is the number 521 (五二一, wu er yi) which sounds similar to the phrase 我爱你 (wo ai ni, I love you).
+Another example is the number 521 (五二一, wu er yi) which sounds similar to the phrase 我爱你 (wo ai ni, I love you).

 The first time you go to a telephone center to get a new cell number there is always the possibility to choose a number based on the ones available.